Hospitality industry mirrors Boll Weevil Monument story

 Triumph over adversity through persistence and diversity is the message the Boll Weevil Monument represents, and it mirrors the story of the hospitality industry in the post-pandemic world, Enterprise Director of Tourism and Community Relations Tammy Doerer told graduates of the “Flawless Delivery Hospitality Certification” Wednesday afternoon.

-The graduation was the culmination of a two-day seminar held at the Hampton Inn in Enterprise for local hospitality industry personnel by the Alabama Black Belt Adventures Association through a grant from the Alabama Tourism Department.
+The graduation was the culmination of a two-day seminar held here for local hospitality industry personnel by the Alabama Black Belt Adventures Association through a grant from the Alabama Tourism Department.
 The program is in partnership with the University of Alabama Center for Economic Development, the Holistic Performance Group and Experience Consulting.

 Graduates of the course are Kala Bess, Geneva Taylor and Rose McNeal from the Best Western; Brent Golden, Brandy Caldwell, Michelle Searcy, Crystal Tillis and Misty Scarver from the Fairfield Inn; Jennie Hartcastle from the Days Inn; Nicole Clark, Octavia Bourne and Veronica Neal Jones from the Hampton Inn; and Thomasena Jones from the Holiday Inn Express.